Skip to contents

 plot_mfi_for_analyte(plate, analyte_name = "Spike_6P")

-It can be seen that for the Spike_6P analyte, the MFI values don’t fall within the range of the standard curve samples, which could be problematic for the model.
-The values of test dilutions will be extrapolated from the standard curve, which may lead to incorrect results.
+For the Spike_6P analyte, the MFI values don’t fall within the range of the standard curve samples, which could be problematic for the model.
+The test RAU values will be extrapolated (up to a point) from the standard curve, which may lead to incorrect results.

-After inspection, we may create the model for the standard curve of a certain antibody.
-The model is fitted using the nplr package, which provides a simple interface for fitting n-parameter logistic regression models, but to create a clearer interface for the user, we encapsulated this model into our own class called Model for simplicity.
+After inspection, we may create the model for the standard curve of a specific antibody.
+The model is fitted using the nplr package, which provides a simple interface for fitting n-parameter logistic regression models.
+Still, to create a more straightforward interface for the user, we encapsulated this model into our own class called Model for simplicity.
 The detailed documentation of the Model class can be found by executing the command ?Model.

-The model is then used to predict the dilutions of the samples based on the MFI values.
+The model is then used to predict the RAU values of the samples based on the MFI values.

 nplr package fits the model using the formula: